DHCP (Dynamic Host Configuration Protocol)

 DHCP is used to distribute IP addresses within a network and to configure the proper subnet mask, default gateway and DNS server information on the device.

-DHCP, including RFC (Request for Comments) 8415 -- the draft version released in November 2018 -- can also be used by ordinary electronic devices whose manufacturers want them to be part of the internet of things (IoT).
-DHCP is one method of connecting a device -- such as refrigerators and lawn sprinkler systems -- to the internet using a Manufacturer Usage Description (MUD), suggested by the Internet Engineering Task Force (IETF).
+DHCP, including Request for Comments (RFC) 8415 -- the draft version released in November 2018 -- can also be used by ordinary electronic devices whose manufacturers want them to be part of the internet of things (IoT).
+DHCP is one method of connecting devices -- such as refrigerators and lawn sprinkler systems -- to the internet using a Manufacturer Usage Description (MUD), suggested by the Internet Engineering Task Force (IETF).

 Pros and cons of DHCP